elebaid/MultiUav-Collision-Prediction/README.md

 [1] CPA: An estimated point in which the distance between two objects, of which at least one is in motion, will reach its minimum value

-# NO NEURAL NETWORKS, ONLY ML ALGORITHM
+### NO NEURAL NETWORKS, ONLY ML ALGORITHM

+In the root of the repo there is the report with all the information regarding this work